oxford-arc/arc-software-guide/docs/source/apps/arc_orca.rst

   $EBROOTORCA/orca input.inp &> output.out

 .. note::
-  In the above example script, ``input.inp`` should be substituted for the appropriate names of your input file, and the number of nodes and tasks per node should be set accordingly.
+  In the above example script ``input.inp`` should be substituted for the appropriate name of your input file, and the number of nodes and tasks per node should be set accordingly.